SEO Management: Graphic of a rocket over a graph moving upward

 • Establishing a brand presence in a new market or segment by targeting industry-specific keywords or producing blog posts that address common questions or challenges in that market.

-• Acquiring new local leads for a business by optimizing service pages, creating value-driven content that demonstrates expertise in your industry, and incorporating local SEO tactics.
+• Acquiring new local leads by optimizing service pages, creating value-driven content that demonstrates expertise in your industry, and incorporating local SEO tactics.

 • Reducing customer acquisition costs by investing in long-term SEO strategies that bring steady traffic without spending thousands a month on paid ads.
 This can also include producing evergreen content, building a robust backlink profile, and ensuring that technical SEO is on point.